btoms20/AsyncPlotTabler/README.md

 - Run the `Todo` target within Xcode
 - Or execute `swift run Todo`

+#### 📔 A Blog Demo (check out the [hosted demo](https://vpt-blog.btoms20.com))
+Want to set up a Micro Blog written entirely in Swift!
+Here's a template to get you started!
+- Run the `Blog` target within Xcode
+- Or execute `swift run Blog`

 > [!IMPORTANT]
 > Before running any of the demos or deploying your own app...
 > You need to create a `Public` dir in your apps working directory with Tablers [`static`](https://github.com/tabler/tabler/tree/dev/demo/static) and [`dist`](https://github.com/tabler/tabler/tree/dev/dist) assets with the following structure